jubbs/cakephp-email-queue/README.md

  * `config`: the name of the email config to be used for sending
  * `from_name`: String with from name.
 Must be supplied together with `from_email`.
  * `from_email`: String with from email.
 Must be supplied together with `from_name`.
+ * `tracked`: If used with a service that tracks emails then and you want to track email status then set to true.
+Default is false.
+Currently 2024 works with the SendGrid Service and sprintcube/cakephp-sendgrid plugin.

 ### Previewing emails